samvv/tsastgen/README.md

 ### node.kind

-Get the `SyntaxKind` enumeration value that discriminates the type of this node from the other node type.
+Get the `SyntaxKind` enumeration value that discriminates the type of this node from the other node types.

 ### node.getChildNodes()